Thursday, June 14, 2012

 “I didn’t buy anything.
 No terubok fish.
 No nothing.”

 “I ain’t got enough money,” I answered.
-“Didn’t spend on anything but food to eat.”
+“Didn’t spend on anything but food.”

-“I said I don’t have enough money,” I said, a little harsher, feeling aggravated.
+“I said I don’t have enough money,” I repeated, harsher, aggravated.

-“But I feel like eating it,” Father said.
+“But I feel like eating it,” Father said quietly.

 “You know, Along?
-Ayoh (Father) is not feeling well today,” Mother said.
+Ayoh’s not been feeling well today,” Mother said.

 I didn’t respond.

-Mother added, “he got nocturnal fever ever since you flew to UNIMAS.
-So it’s been a week.
-For the rest of the whole day – he’s good.
-Already told him to meet a doctor.
-You know him.
-He relies on panadols.”
+She added, “He’s been getting nocturnal fevers ever since you flew to UNIMAS.
+It’s been a week.
+The rest of the day he’s fine.
+Already told him to see a doctor.
+You know him—he relies on Panadols.”

 “Satay?
-Where to find satay right now?
+Where to find satay now?
 It’s almost eleven,” Mother said.

-“I don’t feel like eating satay anymore,” I said sullenly, sinking my lower back.
+“I don’t feel like eating satay anymore,” I said sullenly, sinking back.

 “You sure?”
-Mother asked, “You can eat something else.
-I didn’t cook at home.
-No meals in the kitchen table.”
+Mother asked.
+“You can eat something else.
+I didn’t cook at home—no meals on the kitchen table.”

 “Are you sure?
 Have you eaten along the trip?”
-Mother said.
+Mother pressed.

-“Already had my lunch at McDonalds in Kuala Lumpur.
-Still feeling full,” I lied.
+“Already had my lunch at McDonald’s in Kuala Lumpur.
+Still full,” I lied.

 “Alright.
 So where are we going now?
-You sure about that?”
+You sure?”
 Mother asked.

 “Home,” Father interrupted.